rainbowgore/stealthee-MCP-tools/README.md

 - Visual tool interface
 - Debug logging

-## 🧠 Smithery Integration
+## Smithery Integration

 This project is **natively compatible with [Smithery](https://smithery.tools/)** — a local dev UI and workflow runner for MCP tools (Model Context Protocol).
 If you're building AI pipelines with Claude, LangGraph, or agentic tools, Smithery gives you:

-- ✅ Live GUI to test all tools via `manifest.json`
+- Live GUI to test all 7 tools via interactive interface
-- ✅ Auto-generated forms from tool schemas
+- Auto-generated forms from tool schemas
-- ✅ Support for Claude Desktop and LangGraph workflows
+- Support for Claude Desktop and LangGraph workflows
-- ✅ Local tool orchestration + debug view
+- Local tool orchestration + debug view

 ### 🔁 To use in Smithery: